 Next step was to take a pen and place in the middle of cut out tissue paper and wrap the paper around the pen.

 I used some of the pink tissue paper to make small buds, they make the branches look more realistic.
+I just shaped the cutout tissue paper very small and tight and randomly glued the buds onto the tree branches.

 Once all your flowers and buds are complete, place a small amount of hot glue onto the bottom of the flower and glue onto the branches.